Frequently Asked Questions

-All nationally competitive scholarship applications are now electronic.
+All nationally competitive scholarship or fellowship applications are now electronic.
 You should begin by registering online.
 Read the directions carefully.
 Give accurate, clear, and concise answers.
 Be completely honest.
 Do not exaggerate.
-Keep in mind that you may at some point have to answer questions about information you provide on the application.

 If the application involves essays – personal statements, research proposals, etc. – you should work on your drafts off-line and upload them only when you are satisfied that they are your very best work.
 Most programs will accept documents prepared in Word.
 Check the instructions to make sure that you are using a program that is compatible.

-If I decide to apply for a fellowship, do I have to meet with the Fellowships Advisor?
+If I decide to apply for a scholarship or fellowship, do I have to meet with the Fellowships Advisor?

-Most nationally competitive scholarships require students to register with a fellowships advisor and to work closely with this individual throughout the application process.
+Most nationally competitive scholarships and fellowships require students to register with a fellowships advisor and to work closely with this individual throughout the application process.